New York Cartoons

 Share this post

-I stepped outside my front door, hungover after a long night of terrible gigs, and shuffled West along 3rd street.
-I called Mahammad at my regular Avenue A coffee shop, Native Bean.
+I step outside my front door, hungover after a long night of consecutive bombs, and shuffle West along East Third.
+I speed-dial Muhammad at my regular coffee shop, Native Bean.1 They have my number stored on their phone, so whoever picks up always says, “Hallo, Miiiiiis-ter Chatfield!”

 I say, “Can I get a double espresso, I’ll be there in 5 minutes?”

-That’s if I can get the whole thing out before I get cut off with—“You gottit buddy!” [click.]
+That’s if I can get the whole sentence out before I get cut off with—“You goddtit buddy!” [click.]

 Thank you for reading New York Cartoons.
 This post is public so feel free to share it.